Dancing with Myself

-"Dancing with Myself" is a song by English punk rock band Gen X, first released in the United Kingdom in October 1980, where it reached number 62 on the UK Singles Chart.
-It was remixed and re-released by the band's front man Billy Idol as a solo artist in the United States in 1981, where the song reached number 27 on the US Billboard Hot Dance Club Play chart.
-Nouvelle Vague covered the number in 2006 and released it on their album, Bande à Part.
+"Dancing with Myself" is a song by the English band Gen X, first released in the United Kingdom in October 1980, where it reached number 62 on the UK singles chart.
+It was remixed and re-released by the band's frontman Billy Idol as a solo artist in the United States in 1981, where the song reached number 27 on the US Hot Dance Club Play chart.

-Composition and lyrics
+Composition

-Both versions of "Dancing with Myself" are primarily new wave and dance-rock songs, but critics have also described them as power pop, glam rock, disco-punk, post-punk and pop-punk.
+Both versions of "Dancing with Myself" are primarily new wave, disco-punk, post-punk, and dance-rock songs, but critics have also described them as power pop, glam rock, and pop-punk.
 The song's lyrics, commonly misinterpreted as a metaphor for masturbation, were inspired by an experience Generation X had while touring Japan in mid-1979.
 Frontman Billy Idol and bassist Tony James were struck by the sight of the young crowd in a Tokyo discotheque dancing with their own reflections in mirrored walls rather than with one another.